holinmark/Blender-Script/README.md

 matrix offset per bone to suit your own needs.
 Check the microsoft documents especially the SkinWeights template for more information on the matrix offset attribute.

-By the way I'm not a Blender expert, nor am I an animation expert.
+I'm not a Blender expert, nor am I an animation expert.
 So use at your own discretion.

 Must does: